 31. The Directive urges employers to pay the employees the TERS benefit and set the payment off against the payment from UIF.
 What is the amount?

-The amount must be calculated in accordance with sections 12 and 13 of the UI Act and in accordance with the calculator provided.
-In terms of the TERS Directive issued on 11 August 2020, an employee may not receive a TERS benefits more than what they would have received had they ordinarily worked during the period for which they submit a claim.
+The amount must be calculated in accordance with section 12 and 13 of the UI Act and in accordance with the calculator provided.